Find a penny, pick it up. Have you ever heard that rhyme? Do you know that five or six versions of that poem exist?

 Finding a Penny Heads Up

-Which side of a penny is good luck?
-I’m not sure where I learned the law of penny pickups, but I’ve always heard that finding a penny heads up is good luck.
+The law of penny pickups declares finding a penny heads up is good luck.
 Picking up a heads up penny will bring you good fortune.

-So I was very happy to see Mr. Lincoln shining up from the street.
+So I was thrilled to see Mr. Lincoln shining up from the street.
 I picked up that penny and went on my way.
 I felt one cent richer and a little luckier for having found the penny in the first place.

 Finding a Penny Tails Up